u-root/u-root/booting_windows/readme.md

 1. A functional Windows Server 2019 or Windows 10 **raw** image, asumed to exist at `"${WORKSPACE}"/windows.img`. `setup.sh` will create a masking image over it, so the original image will not be modified.
 Windows boot manager, bootmgfw.efi is assumed to exist in the 2nd partition of the image.
+See `install_windows.sh` for an example.
 1. An environment variable `EFI_WORKSPACE`, where files will be downloaded to or otherwise created.
 1. kpartx .
 Install via `sudo apt-get install kpartx`